AnaisUrlichs/trivy/docs/docs/target/kubernetes.md

 ### Components types

 You can control what kinds of components are discovered using the `--components` flag:

 - `--components infra` will discover only cluster infrastructure components.
-- `--components workloads` will discover only application workloads.
+- `--components workload` will discover only application workloads.
 - If the flag is omitted: infra, workloads, and RBAC are discovered.

 ## Reporting and filtering